The Beginner's Guide to Shibari, Japanese Bondage Practice

 “Shibari centers on the rope, and the rope can be made of many different materials, such as cotton, synthetics like polyester and nylon, and grass fibers like hemp and jute,” says Midori.

 You might want to go with shibari ropes made for erotic play specifically rather than ones from your local hardware store.
-Arya’s favorite is Shibari Rope from Liebe Seele.
+Arya’s favorite is Shibari Rope from Liebe Seele, a premium BDSM toys and accessories brand from Japan.

 Apart from rope, another tool you will want in your shibari tool arsenal is scissors.
 “Using safety shears that can cut through rope quickly is a must-have in case you need to get out of a tie fast,” says Foxx.